 Where to stay in Trancoso, Brazil

-If you like to stay at the heart of the village and close to the restaurants, definitely the best is that you stay close to the Quadrado in Trancoso.
+If you like to stay at the heart of the village and close to the restaurants, definitely the best option is to stay close to the Quadrado in Trancoso.

-But if you are looking for a more peaceful trip, we recommend that you stay at a hotel in some beach further away, such as Itapororoca Beach, for instance.
+But if you are looking for a more peaceful trip, we recommend that you stay at a hotel on some beach further away, such as Itapororoca Beach, for instance.

 Hotels in Trancoso